-Branch from its confluence with the Maurice River upstream to the Franklin-Vineland municipality boundary; Petticoat Stream from its confluence with the Maurice River upstream to Tenth Street, northwesterly of Hance Bridge Road: Piney Branch from its confluence with Blackwater Branch upstream 7,500 feet to North Vale Road in Vineland; Long Branch from its confluence with Blackwater Branch upstream 1,940 feet to the Vineland-Franklin municipality boundary; Still Run for its entire length within Franklin Township, from its downstream corporate limit upstream to approximately 190 feet upstream of Little Mill Road; Little Ease Run from its confluence with Still Run upstream to the Franklin-Clayton municipal boundary; White Marsh Run from its confluence with the Maurice River upstream to Reick Avenue in Millville; and the Manumuskin River for its entire reach within Vineland, from its downstream corporate limit in Vineland to a point 1,900 feet up-stream of Daughty's Tavern Road
+(northbound) in Logan; and Maurice River from its confluence with the Delaware Bay upstream to its junction with Buckshutem Creek.
+Maurice River from the downstream corporate limit of Millville upstream to Weymonth Road and Willow Grove Lake Dam in Vineland; Manantico Creek from Manantico Lake Dam upstream to its confluence with Cedar Branch; Scotland Run from approximately 2,000 feet downstream of Malaga Lake Dam to Washington Avenue in Franklin Township, Gloucester County; Cedar Branch from its confluence with Manantico Creek to Maple Avenue in Vincland; Blackwater Branch from its confluence with the Maurice River upstream to the Franklin-Vineland municipality boundary: Petticoat Stream from its confluence with the Maurice River upstream to Tenth Street, northwesterly of Hance Bridge Road; Piney Branch from its confluence with Blackwater Branch upstream 7,500 feet to North Vale Road in Vincland; Long Branch from its confluence with Blackwater Branch upstream 1,940 feet to the Vineland-Franklin municipality boundary; Still Run for its entire length within Franklin Township, from its downstream corporate limit upstream to approximately 190 feet upstream of Little Mill Road; upsireant of Little Min Road, Little Ease Run from its conflu-ence with Still Run upstream to the Franklin-Clayton municipal boundary; White Marsh Run from its confluence with the Maurice River upstream to Reick Avenue in Millville; and the Manumuskin River for its entire reach within Vineland, from its down-stream corporate limit in Vineland to a point 1,900 feet up-stream of Daughty's Tavern Road.

-Paulins Kill within Blairstown Township, Warren County and from West End Drive, Stillwater Township, Sussex County, up-stream to its confluence with Moore's Brook in the Town of Newton; Dry Brook from its confluence with the Paulins Kill upstream through Branchville Borough; Culvers Creek from its confluence with Dry Brook upstream to the Culvers Lake Dam; Lafayette Township Tributary from its confluence with the Paulins Kill to 4,720 feet upstream; Sparta Junction Tributary from its confluence with the Paulins Kill upstream to Layton Lane in Sparta Township; and Moore's Brook from its confluence with the Paulins Kill upstream to 1,350 feet upstream from Lake Avenue in the Town of Newton.
+Paulins Kill within Blairstown Township, Warren County and from West End Drive, Stillwater Township, Sussex County, up-stream to its confluence with Moore's Brook in the Town of Newton; Dry Brook from its confluence with the Paulins Kill upstream through Branchville Bor-ough; Culvers Creek from its confluence with Dry Brook up-stream to the Culvers Lake Dam; Lafayette Township Tributary from its confluence with the Pau-lins Kill to 4,720 feet upstream; Sparta Junction Tributary from its confluence with the Paulins Kill upstream to Layton Lane in Sparta Township; and Moore's Brook from its confluence with the Paulins Kill upstream to 1,350 feet upstream from Lake Avenue in the Town of Newton.